 Every poster has a story to tell.
 And if delivered with a little twist, it can turn the tables around.

-As per reports 70% of people are more likely to remember a brand through a printed poster compared to online advertising.
+As per reports, 70% of people are more likely to remember a brand through a printed poster compared to online advertising.
 Therefore, when planning your advertising campaigns, posters can be one of the most effective ways to deliver the message to your targeted audience.

 One important thing to note is that not every poster can be created with a similar concept.
 They can be either creative, bold, or vogue, but should evoke a response.
-A balanced copy, graphics, color combination, fonts, and display space also plays an important role.
+A balanced copy, graphics, color combination, fonts, and display space also play an important role.
 When you get this combination, you will be all ready to put it out there.
-It can be a product that you are selling online, or an advertising poster about your event, sale announcement, new store opening, etc.
+It can be a product that you are selling online, or an advertising poster about your event, a sale announcement, a new store opening, etc.

 Today we are sharing our success formula to create a poster and how you can make yours a hit.

 - Generally, people observe posters from the upper left corner to the lower right corner.
 Therefore, make sure that your message is striking attention in this direction.